Please note that this provides a guide only. Consultation should be undertaken with Council staff prior to lodgement of any application.

 Assessment officers can be contacted via phone through the Customer Service Centre between 3pm - 4.30pm Monday to Friday.
 Please note that the officer will be dealing with a number of applications at any one time.

-The DA may be determined under delegated authority or dependant on the nature of the application, the submissions received and/or variations to Council’s codes, the application may be forwarded to the Council for determination.
+The DA may be determined under delegated authority or dependant on the nature of the application, the submissions received and/or variations to Council’s codes, the application may be forwarded to the Local Planning Panel (LPP) for determination.

-If the application is forwarded to Council for determination, a report will be put forward for consideration by the Planning and Environment Committee, and then a recommendation made to be considered at a Council Meeting.
-For further information, see the Attending and Participating in a Meeting page.
+If the application is forwarded to LPP for determination, a report will be put forward for consideration by the LPP, and then a recommendation made to be considered at the meeting.

 You will be advised in writing of the determination of your application.
 If your application is granted approval, you will be sent a copy of the development consent including conditions of consent and stamped approved plans.
 Should your application be refused, a refusal notice will be issued advising of the grounds for refusal.

 All enquiries in relation to your application can be made by contacting the Ryde Planning and Business Centre on 9952 8222.
-You can also track the progress of your application online.
-Go to the DA Tracking page.
+You can also track the progress of your application online via the DA Tracking page.

 What if I am unhappy with Council’s determination?